XML Format for Paint-by-Number Puzzles

 <image>

-The content of the solution image tag gives that solution as a string of characters.
+Each <solution> tag contains exactly one <image> tag.
+The <image> tag gives that solution as a string of characters.
 All white space characters (space, tab, newline, carriage return, line feed) are ignored.
 All other characters must be either:

 The latter two forms are acceptable only in type="saved" puzzles, not in type="goal" or type="solution" puzzles.